Conference Papers

 Keyword:

-Sanyogita Manu, Rajan Rawal, Gail Brager, Chinmay Patel
+Authors: Sanyogita Manu, Rajan Rawal, Gail Brager, Chinmay Patel

 Abstract:

 In the context of climate change, reduction in operational energy of buildings has gained a prominent focus amongst researchers and practitioners.
-India and the U.S. have both used design strategies to provide comfortable indoor environments with no or marginal reliance on conventional energy sources, but often with significant differences in their
+India and the U.S. have both used design strategies to provide comfortable indoor environments with no or marginal reliance on conventional energy sources, but often with significant differences in their approaches and historical context.
+In particular, certain locations in both countries offer opportunities to design and operate buildings that are naturally ventilated or mixed-mode (combining operable windows and mechanical cooling).

 Keyword:

-Presented at: ACEEE Summer Study on Energy Efficiency in Buildings
+Presented at: ACEEE Summer Study 2016 - Energy Efficiency in Buildings, 21-26 August 2016, California, USA +

-Sanyogita Manu, Chinmay Patel, Rajan Rawal, Gail Brager
+Authors: Sanyogita Manu, Chinmay Patel, Rajan Rawal, Gail Brager

 Abstract:

 India has a largely cooling dominated climate where space cooling accounts for approximately 31% of the energy consumed by commercial buildings.
 Deeper market penetration of air conditioning systems, higher income levels driving higher comfort expectations, and growing floor space have led to a steep rise in associated carbon emissions.
-India needs to

 Keyword: Occupant satisfaction, Post-occupancy evaluation, Mixed-mode buildings, Thermal comfort, Indian offices

-Presented at: 9th Windsor Conference, UK
+Presented at: 9th Windsor Conference, 07-10 April 2016, London, United Kingdom +

-Rajan Rawal, Sanyogita Manu, Yash Shukla, Leena E. Thomas, Richard de Dear
+Authors: Rajan Rawal, Sanyogita Manu, Yash Shukla, Leena E. Thomas, Richard de Dear

 Abstract: